 To fully appreciate and understand this difference and the importance of principled care, let’s start by looking at the difference between “symptoms” and “warning signs.”
 The difference is best understood through a simple comparison.
 If a person sprains their ankle and they experience pain in their ankle, this is a direct relationship.
 The location of pain and the location of the injury are the same.
 This is a classic example of a symptom.
 However, if a person is suffering from heart disease and is experiencing pain into their left arm, there is likely nothing wrong with the left arm!
 But arm pain is a classic warning sign of heart problems.
 It would seem quite silly – even foolish – to spend a tremendous amount of energy and resources treating a person’s arm pain when the cause of this pain is coming from the heart.

-Very similarly with the spine – if vertebral subluxation is affecting the spine and causes pressure on the nerve going to your leg, over time you may begin to experience leg pain (commonly called sciatica).
-However, we could examine and treat the leg and we would be doing so in vain as this was a warning sign telling us of the problem in the spine.
-Depending on which nerve(s) in the spine is being affected will depend on what type of warning sign we may experience.
+Very similarly with the spine, if a vertebral subluxation is affecting the spine and causes pressure on the nerve going to your leg, over time you may begin to experience leg pain (commonly called sciatica).
+If we were to examine and treat the leg, we would be doing so in vain as this was a warning sign telling us of the problem in the spine.
+Depending on which nerve(s) in the spine is being affected will depend on what type of warning sign(s) we may experience.
 Fortunately or unfortunately there is often a significant time delay between the onset of subluxation and the first warning signs.
 This is because of our bodies amazing ability to adapt to both its internal and external environment.
-For example, if you have a pebble in your shoe – you don’t lean on it – you lean off of it and your body behaves very similarly in relation to Vertebral Subluxation.
+For example, if you have a pebble in your shoe, you don’t lean on it, you lean off of it; your body behaves very similarly in relation to vertebral subluxation.